amino-os/Amino.Run/docs/code_study/DMList.md

 ### KeepInPlace / KeepInRegion / KeepOnDevice (N/A) .
 15/15/45 LoC
 > Keep SO where it was created (e.g., to access device-specific APIs)

-If I understand correctly, by default, SOs cannot move.
+Terry: If I understand correctly, by default, SOs cannot move.
 In order to make a SO mobile, the SO must be managed by some special DM which has the object moving capability.
 Do we really need a `KeepInPlace` DM?
 If a SO is not supposed to move, we simply don't associate any DM to this SO.

-Rather than defining *KeepInPlace* as a DM, I feel that it is better to define it as annotation on *Sapphire objects*.
+Terry: Rather than defining *KeepInPlace* as a DM, I feel that it is better to define it as annotation on *Sapphire objects*.
 If a *Sapphire object* is declared as *KeepInPlace*, then no DM should move it.

 <span style="color:blue">Should *KeepInRegion* and *KeepOnDevice* properties declared declared on Sapphire objects, or DM     simplementations?</span>declared on

 Quinton:
-1. On failure, the DM needs to recreate the sapphire object.
+1. On failure, the DM presumably needs to recreate the sapphire object.
 So even KeepInPlace needs to do this, on the same server where the original was.
 2. The DM associated with a Sapphire object (actually class) is in practise a kind of annotation (as discussed above).
 So for consistency we should use one mechanism for this, even for KeepInPlace.

 ## Caching